My top 10 Airfix Vintage Classics wish list – Aviation

 3. Hawker Hunter F.6

 A kit from 1960.
 Now this one I have built in the past and in the Black Arrows scheme.
-I’m surprised that Airfix don’t currently have this in their line up, as it would make a great addition to their Cold War section of their site.
-I do wonder, now that Airfix have their own 1:1 version of a Hunter, if we will see this re-released in 2022?
+I’m surprised that Airfix doesn’t currently have this in their lineup, as it would make a great addition to their Cold War section of their site.
+I do wonder, now that Airfix has their own 1:1 version of a Hunter, if we will see this re-released in 2022?

 4. SA 330 Puma